Project-Timbler/midjourney-client/readme.md

 requests as the Discord web client, allowing seamless communication with the bot.
 To configure the library, extract an authenticated request sent to the Midjourney bot using your web development tools.

+Contributor notice: MJ Reforged is the version of the real package but with crucial fixes and modifications for custom needs.

+The real package was created by [UrielCh](https://github.com/UrielCh/midjourney-client)
+## This project is not affiliated with the real package.

 ## Features